gpolitis/firefox-multistream.markdown/firefox-multistream.markdown

 Those internally generated SSRCs of the recvonly channels are known *only* to FF.
-They're not known neither to the client app (they're not included in the SDP), nor to the gateway, nor to the other endpoints, notably Chrome.
+They're not known neither to the client app (they're not included in the SDP), nor to the Jitsi Videobridge, nor to the other endpoints, notably Chrome.

 When using bundle, Chrome will discard RTCP traffic coming from